shelcia/noobcodes-docs/docs/linkedin/valid-triangle-number.md

 ---
 sidebar_position: 91
-tags: [LinkedIn]
+tags: [linkedin]
 ---

 # Valid Triangle Number

 ### Problem Statement

-Given an integer array nums, return the number of triplets chosen from the array that can make triangles if we take them as side lengths of a triangle.
+Given an integer array `nums`, return the number of triplets chosen from the array that can make triangles if we take them as side lengths of a triangle.

 [Leetcode Link](https://leetcode.com/problems/valid-triangle-number/)